 Your battery shunt must be connected directly to your most positive battery terminal, with nothing else between them other than a short cable.
-If you have a fuse, breaker, or anything else in between, you risk burning out your cell voltage sensors.
-The picture on the right is a real-world example of that happening.
+If you have a fuse, breaker, or anything else in between, you risk burning out your current shunt amplifier.
+The picture on the right is a real-world example of that happening, though in most cases the damage will be less visible.

-Many other BMS's use a shunt on the negative terminal, so be aware that the SBMSO has its shunt on the positive.
+Many other BMS's use a shunt on the negative terminal, so be aware that the SBMS0 has its shunt on the positive.